 - The Project Safe Center will continue scheduling appointments with students via phone or video.
 Students can call 615-875-0660 to schedule an appointment.
 The 24-hour crisis support hotline remains available at 615-322-SAFE (7233).

-- For the remainder of the spring semester, Project Safe will be hosting Rooted in Resilience, a virtual support group meeting.
-The meetings will be held via zoom Wednesdays from 4pm-5pm Central time.
-Please contact Sarah Jordan Welch at firstname.lastname@example.org for more information.
+- Project Safe continues to offer its support group, Rooted in Resilience, now as a virtual support group meeting.
+The meetings will be held via Zoom Wednesdays from 4 pm-5 pm CT.
+Please contact Sarah Jordan Welch at email@example.com for more information.